wp-plugins/easy-wp-parallax-slider/readme.txt

 * Multiple Sliders.
 * Drag n drop admin.
-* Touch enabled slider for mobiles
+* Touch enabled slider for mobiles.
 * Generate shortcode and do shortcode functionality.
 * Different background and css for every slider.
 * Option for heading, caption and link for every slide.